puzzle/ops-techlab-rancher/labs/45_backupvolumes.md

 aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-this allows velero to store the backups in your Minio Installation.
+This allows Velero to store the backups in your Minio Installation.

-In order to work with `kubectl` on your `ops-techlab` kubernetes cluster, you have to download your `kube.config` file from the cluster dashboard.
+In order to work with `kubectl` on your `ops-techlab` Kubernetes cluster, you have to download your `kube.config` file from the cluster dashboard.

 Then use `export KUBECONFIG=kube.config` to configure your kubeconfig for `kubectl`.
 Remember, it was previously set to the one from the Rancher Control Plane.
 Now you can work from your controller VM on your `ops-techlab` cluster:

 ```
-kubectl get node
+kubectl get nodes
 NAME               STATUS   ROLES                      AGE   VERSION rancher-k8snode1   Ready    controlplane,etcd,worker   46m   v1.16.3
 rancher-k8snode2   Ready    controlplane,etcd,worker   42m   v1.16.3